APTy/lending-club-data/README.md

 ##### Server-Side

-1. Send all data types to client
-2. Route and respond to client data requests
-2. Pull new data at intervals
+1. Pull new data at intervals
-3. Deploy to web server
+2. Deploy to web server